alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 * `isData`

-  Does the state represent a `Future` which has completed to a `value`.
+  Does the state represent a `Future` which has completed to a `value`?

 * `isError`

-  Does the state represent a `Future` which completed with an `error`.
+  Does the state represent a `Future` which completed with an `error`?

 * `isLoading`

-  Does the state represent a `Future` that is still pending.
+  Does the state represent a `Future` that is still pending?

 * `lastValue`